Cloudlynx/docs/gettingstarted.rst

 Cloudlynx provides configured Linux images so that the instance has to be accessed over SSH for the first login.
 During the first login over SSH, a password can be set and additional users can be created.

+.. sidebar:: **Note:**

-**Note:** This document will cover accessing a Linux instance via SSH on Linux, SSH on Windows and over the Cloudlynx dashboard console.
+   This document will cover accessing a Linux instance via SSH on Linux, SSH on Windows and over the Cloudlynx dashboard console.
 The prerequisites are defined for these access methods only.
 Other access methods might require different prerequisites.

 Prerequisites
 ^^^^^^^^^^^^^